BY-LAWS OF THE CONNECTICUT ARTS ADMINISTRATORS ASSOCIATION

 ARTICLE II: Membership

 An Arts Administrator, to be considered for membership in this organization shall:

-A. Serve as an arts educator or arts supervisor,
+A. Serve as an arts educator or arts supervisor, or

-B. Be duly appointed by his/her supervisory board to act as a district administrator/coordinator or teacher leader,
+B. Be duly appointed by his/her supervisory board to act as a district administrator/coordinator or teacher leader, or

-D. Work as a college-level Arts or related field department chairperson or designated representative, in a college with an arts or related field certification program. or
+D. Work as a college-level Arts or related field department chairperson or designated representative, in a college with an arts or related field

 E. Serve as an arts-in-residence consultant or resource